 Qantas “Fly Flexible”

-Unlimited date changes and free cancellations are allowed on Qantas Classic Flight Reward bookings until 30 April 2021, for travel until 31 January 2022.
+Unlimited date changes and free cancellations are also allowed on Qantas Classic Flight Reward bookings made until 28 February 2022, for travel until the same date.

 Unlimited Virgin Australia flight changes

-Virgin Australia is currently allowing unlimited free date & destination changes on domestic bookings until 30 April 2021, for travel until 31 January 2022.
+Virgin Australia is currently allowing unlimited free date & destination changes on domestic bookings, for travel until 28 February 2022.
 You’d just need to pay any fare difference, if applicable.

 You can also choose to cancel your flight for a travel credit without paying any fee, or cancel for a refund if your fare type allows it.
 (There is a fee to cancel for a full refund on all fare types except full-fare Business Class tickets.)

-Velocity Frequent Flyer is allowing unlimited changes and free cancellation for Velocity Reward Seat bookings – also for bookings made until 30 April 2021, for travel until 31 January 2022.
+Velocity Frequent Flyer is also allowing unlimited changes and free cancellation on Velocity Reward Seat bookings, for travel until 28 February 2022 (credit card/booking fees are not refunded).

 While policies vary by airline, there are at least some options for travellers who can’t travel due to border closures or other changes.

-Qantas arguably has the best policy when it comes to refunds for cancelled domestic flights.
-Qantas clearly states that you’ll be eligible for a refund if the airline cancels your flight – something the other airlines don’t necessarily do.
+Rex and Qantas arguably have the best policies when it comes to refunds for cancelled domestic flights.
+Rex and Qantas clearly state that you’ll be eligible for a refund if the airline cancels your flight – something the other airlines don’t necessarily do.

 Recommended by the Australian Frequent Flyer